KD9YQK/ax25meshchat/docs/mesh_protocol_arrl_review.md

 ## 8. Duplicate Suppression and Airtime Efficiency

+The protocol also supports **targeted synchronization of missing messages**.
+When gaps are detected in received message sequences, nodes may request only the specific missing ranges rather than broad message inventories.
+This mechanism operates entirely at the application layer and is designed solely to reduce redundant transmissions and unnecessary airtime usage.

 To reduce redundant transmissions:

 - Each packet is uniquely identified by origin ID and sequence number